 Data from the National Health and Nutrition Examination Survey suggest that more than half of pregnant women have urinary iodine concentrations below 150 mg/dL.
 Inadequate iodine intakes during pregnancy result in fetal loss, stillbirths, cretinism, and mental retardation of the newborn infant.

-As of 2015, The US Council for Responsible Nutrition’s new guidelines call for all dietary supplement manufacturers and marketers to begin including at least 150 μg of iodine in all daily multivitamin/mineral supplements intended for pregnant and lactating women in the United States.
+As of 2015, The US Council for Responsible Nutrition’s new guidelines calls for all dietary supplement manufacturers and marketers to begin including at least 150mcg of iodine in all daily multivitamin/mineral supplements intended for pregnant and lactating women in the United States.
 The optimal dose may be 200-300mcg.
 If you have suffered from hypothyroidism, this makes sufficient iodine along with selenium, zinc, vitamin C, vitamin A and vitamin D that much more important.

 A study in 2009 found that 51% of US prenatal multivitamin brands did not contain any iodine and, in a number of randomly selected brands, the actual dose of iodine contained in the supplements did not match the values on the label.

 Fluoridated water displaces iodine, creating a higher need for this crucial mineral and filtering fluoride.